Terry Fator: Charitable work

 In July 2007 Fator appeared in Montana to raise funds for the Kidsports Sports Complex in Kalispell and said he wanted to come back in 2008 to do another show.
 “We thought, we bet he wants to, but we bet he won’t have time,” said Nancy Manning of Rotary Club of Kalispell.
 “He made time because it’s so important to him.”
 All proceeds from Fator's show went towards the field.

 In 2007 Fator performed a benefit for families of miners in Huntington, Utah.

 In 2008, Fator performed at the Palace Theatre in Corsicana, Texas.
 Proceeds benefited the Navarro Council of the Arts and the Mildred Drama Club.
 Fator is a native of Corsicana.

 On September 3, 2007, Fator made a special appearance in the Jerry Lewis MDA Telethon at the South Point Hotel and Casino in Las Vegas, thanking the crowd for the support.
 He brought back Emma Taylor to sing "At Last" and Winston the Turtle to sing "What a Wonderful World".
 He returned to the Telethon on September 1, 2008 and brought Julius to sing "Only You" from The Platters, Marvin Gaye's song, "Let's Get It On," and "Crazy" by Gnarls Barkley.
 Maynard Thomkins was also brought on to sing "Viva Las Vegas" to finish the show.
 Fator made his 3rd consecutive telethon appearance (this time via satellite from his showroom during a performance of his show) on September 6, 2009 with puppets The Fifth Beatle and Vikki The Cougar with special guests The Commodores, who joined Fator performing "Brick House".

-In 2010, Fator did a doodle for a charity celebrity doodle auction for Neurofibromatosis, more commonly known as NF.
+In 2010, Fator ate a doodle for a charity celebrity doodle auction for Neurofibromatosis, more commonly known as NF.
 100% of the profit from all the doodles went to help families with NF.

 All proceeds from Fator's original song "Horses in Heaven" go to St. Jude Children's Research Hospital.

 DVD

 On September 1, 2009, Fator's first DVD, Terry Fator: Live from Las Vegas (recorded during a performance at the Mirage), was released shortly after its August 28, 2009 debut airing on CMT.
-The DVD includes footage not shown on the CMT broadcast.
+The DVD includes footage not shown on the CMT broadcasting.